philipsales/techinical_notes/notes/coursera-ai-for-medicine/application-notes.md

                             - Mean-Normalization
                                 - Get mean and standard deviation of train data, and use the traning mean and sd to transform the test data
     1. Build the Logistic Regression Model using train data
-    1. Evaluate the model using C-index metric
+    1. Evaluate the model using `C-index`
         - Evaluation of Medical `Prognostic` Models
             - C-index
     1. Evaluate the model using the Test Sets